 From late 2017 and throughout 2019, Bukele’s approval rating was the highest of any potential candidate; furthermore, all the polls showed him as the imminent winner if he were to participate in the elections.
 All he needed now was a way to get in the candidate’s ballot.

-There are many requirements to start a new political party, the most tedious and time-consuming is that you need to get 50,000 signatures supporting you in 90 days.
+There are many requirements to start a new political party; obviously, the most tedious and time-consuming is that you need to get 50,000 signatures supporting you in 90 days.
 Nayib Bukele was so popular that he obtained 200,000 signatures in 3 days.

 Nevertheless, the Supreme Electoral Tribunal or TSE didn’t approve the new political party in time; therefore, Bukele was not able to compete with its own political party.

-Some people, including myself, noticed that the Supreme Electoral Tribunal not approving the new political party on time was a sign that efforts to block him from competing on the 2019 presidential elections were being made.
+Some people, including myself, noticed that the Supreme Electoral Tribunal was not approving the new political party on time.
+This was a sign that efforts to block him from competing on the 2019 presidential elections were being made.

 This was the beginning of Nayib Bukele’s alliance with Cambio Demoratico or CD